adamgulyas/shopify-case-study/README.md

 ## Results

 <!-- >What has been the business impact of this company so far? -->
-Most people are aware of Shopify's business impact, even if they don't know how to explain it; it's all over social media.
-Resourceful entrepreneurs have been freed from the monotony of their day jobs and become full-time business owners, makers and distributors.
-This is because they no longer need to rent a street-facing storefront, renovate an indoor space, and all the other difficulties of bootstrapping a brick and mortar business.
-Now, people can select a Shopify theme, upload images of their products and start selling with barely any upfront investment.
+Most people are aware of Shopify's business impact, even if they don't know how to explain it.
+Small business owners have been "freed" from the monotony of their day jobs and become full-time makers and distributors of their products.
+This is because they no longer need to rent a street-facing storefront, renovate an indoor space, and assume the many risks of bootstrapping a brick and mortar business.
+Now, people can select a Shopify theme, upload images of their products and start selling with minimal upfront investment.
 Similarly, consumers benefit from fewer costs like transportation time and money, and can still reach their favourite brands.<sup><a href="https://www.shopify.ca/blog/the-shopify-effect">17</a></sup>

 ### Measures of success

 <!-- >What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics? -->
 Recording key metrics is paramount to building a competitive payment processing product.
-Here are some KPIs that are tracked in the world of payment processing:<sup><a href="https://ccbill.com/blog/kpi-for-payment-processing">18</a></sup>
+Here are some KPIs that are tracked in the world of payments:<sup><a href="https://ccbill.com/blog/kpi-for-payment-processing">18</a></sup>

 - Payment conversion rate
 - Conversion rate by bank